-I remember laying on my bed with my limbs curled in such a way that I could rock myself into the comfort I needed.
+I remember laying on my bed with my limbs curled up to rock myself into the comfort I longed for.
 My eyes stared blankly into the darkness while my heart begged for my husband to understand.
-Though I desired his support, my body was trying to mask the pain and trauma that had occurred to protect him from any damage.
+Though I desired his support, my body was trying to mask the pain and trauma that had occurred to protect him from the damage.
 Lying there, I questioned what I did wrong, why it had to happen, and how to move forward.

 I didn’t think I would ever heal from this loss.

-But God helped push the healing process along when after a few days we were approved to travel and meet our daughter.
-This news masked the aching of my heart and bandaged it up for a short time — holding me together so I could meet the daughter I had watched through pictures the entire last year.
+But God helped push the healing process along when after a few days we were finally approved to travel and meet our daughter.
+This news masked the aching of my heart and bandaged it up for a short time — holding me together so I could meet the daughter I had watched grow the entire past year through monthly picture updates.
 My focus was now on Evelyn.
 However, each day the bandage holding me together became a little bit more unglued.

 While I was in DR Congo for three months fighting to bring home my daughter, God encouraged me to grieve.
 He brought things to mind that I needed to work through.
-I decided to open up that chapter and read it again to relive feelings and emotions so that I could come to terms with how that chapter had ended.
-I preferred to shut the book and put it in the back corner with the cobwebs and the other books I was not willing to open quite yet, but I knew whether or not I opened this wound, it would remain there nonetheless.
+I decided to open up that chapter and read it again to re-live unwanted feelings and emotions.
+I preferred to shut the book on loss and put it in the back corner with the cobwebs, but I knew whether or not I opened this wound, it would remain there nonetheless.

-God didn’t cause us to lose our baby, but He did bless us by allowing me to travel, stay by Evelyn’s side, and fight for her like I was not given the chance to do for our baby we had lost.
+God didn’t cause us to lose our baby, but He did bless us by allowing me to travel, stay by Evelyn’s side, and fight for her like I was not given the chance to do for our first baby.

-I will always long for and ache for my child I will only meet in heaven, but I am thankful for the beauty in both my daughter and son’s journeys and all I have learned along the way.
+I will always long for and ache for my angel baby, but I am thankful for the beauty in both my daughter and son’s journeys and all I have learned along the way.

-For those of you who have made plans but experienced pain where you had anticipated joy, take heart in knowing that we serve a good God who is painting the picture of your life.
-With each brush stroke, your mind forms an image of what the picture should be, but only God sees the complete piece, and His artistic vision is more beautiful than you can imagine.
-Though this broken world paints a picture of darkness, through God’s redemption story, we will one day see nothing but light.
-And on that day, my family will be whole and complete — together for the first time.
+For those of you who have made plans but experienced pain where you had anticipated joy, take heart in knowing that we serve a good God who is the Great Artist.
+Your mind forms an image of how the picture of your life should look, but only God sees the complete piece, and His artistic vision is more beautiful than you can imagine.
+Though this broken world paints a picture of darkness, God always offers His redemption.
+And one day, my family will be whole and complete — all together for the first time.